 6. You can name categories for your blog posts.
 I have PubSub, Marketing, Writing, Health, and others.
 Readers can search on my blog for blog posts in these different categories.

 7. You can put tags (words, phrases, titles, authors) that people might look for in search engines that appears in your blog.
-When people look for Never Give Up, PubSub, humorous metaphors, paint a French Provincial Bed,
+When people look for Never Give Up, PubSub, or paint a French Provincial Bed.

 8. It has different widgets to add to the blog: